-Revolving Facility
+Secured Revolving Facility

-The Company maintains a secured revolving credit facility ("Revolving Facility").
-The Revolving Facility has aggregate availability of \$1 billion and expires May 11, 2022.
-The Revolving Facility allows certain of the Company's non-U.S. subsidiaries to borrow and obtain letters of credit in U.S. dollars, Canadian dollars, Euros, Hong Kong dollars or British pounds.
+The Company and the Guarantors guarantee and pledge collateral to secure a revolving credit facility ("Revolving Facility").
+The Revolving Facility has aggregate availability of \$1 billion and expires in May 2022.
+The Revolving Facility allows the Company and certain of the Company's non-U.S. subsidiaries to borrow and obtain letters of credit in U.S. dollars, Canadian dollars, Euros, Hong Kong dollars or British pounds.

 The Revolving Facility fees related to committed and unutilized amounts are 0.25% per annum, and the fees related to outstanding letters of credit are 1.50% per annum.
-In addition, the interest rate on outstanding U.S. dollar borrowings is London Interbank Offered Rate ("LIBOR") plus 1.50% per annum.
+In addition, the interest rate on outstanding U.S. dollar borrowings is the London Interbank Offered Rate ("LIBOR") plus 1.50% per annum.
 The interest rate on outstanding foreign denominated borrowings is the applicable benchmark rate plus 1.50% per annum.

 The Revolving Facility contains fixed charge coverage and debt to EBITDA financial covenants.
 The Company is required to maintain a fixed charge coverage ratio of not less than 1.75 to 1.00 and a consolidated debt to consolidated EBITDA ratio not exceeding 4.00 to 1.00 for the most recent four-quarter period.
 In addition, the Revolving Facility provides that investments and restricted payments may be made, without limitation on amount, if (a) at the time of and after giving effect to such investment or restricted payment, the ratio of consolidated debt to consolidated EBITDA for the most recent four-quarter period is less than 3.00 to 1.00 and (b) no default or event of default exists.
-As of May 5, 2018, the Company was in compliance with both of its financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.
+As of August 4, 2018, the Company was in compliance with both of its financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.

-As of May 5, 2018, there were no borrowings outstanding under the Revolving Facility.
+As of August 4, 2018, there were no borrowings outstanding under the Revolving Facility.

 The Revolving Facility supports the Company's letter of credit program.
-The Company had \$9 million of outstanding letters of credit as of May 5, 2018 that reduced its remaining availability under the Revolving Facility.
+The Company had \$9 million of outstanding letters of credit as of August 4, 2018 that reduced its remaining availability under the Revolving Facility.